smyleeface/LambdaSharpTool/Bootstrap/ReadMe.md

 ## 3) λ# S3 Package Loader

 λ# includes an AWS Custom Resource handler to upload files to S3 Buckets as part of the deployment process.
 The following command deploys the custom resource handler.
-Once deployed, all subsequent λ# deployments can create and deploy packages to S3 buckets.
+Once deployed, all subsequent λ# modules can deploy packages to S3 buckets.

 ```bash
 lash deploy \